Which South Carolina Beaches Are Open? The List Of Opening Dates and COVID-19 Laws To Know

 Municipalities across the state from Myrtle Beach to Hilton Head Island have handled this differently.
 Some have completely opened their beaches to the public while others have limited access to residents only.

-Even though some beaches are still open, it’s important to note that it’s still illegal to gather in public in a group of more than three people.
-Officials strongly encourage everyone visiting the beaches to practice social distancing.
+Even though some beaches are still open, officials strongly encourage everyone visiting the beaches to practice social distancing.

 Also, McMaster’s order prohibiting short-term rentals to persons from the New York area is in effect through May 12.